 This means that unless you have underinsured motorist coverage you are only going to receive $15,000 from the other driver’s insurance company, resulting in a net loss of $35,000 to you (without even factoring in pain and suffering and other harms and losses).
 Once again, most of our clients unfortunately do not have underinsured motorist coverage either.
 To give an example-assume that in the example above you have $100,000 in underinsured motorist coverage.
 In that situation, you will be able to recover the $15,000 from the other driver’s insurance and then recover up to an additional $100,000 from your own insurance company through this coverage, depending on the value of your claim.
 In this situation you would likely be fully protected.

 We will address the issue of limited tort vs. full tort coverage another day.
 Suffice to say that for now, we encourage each and every one of you to contact your insurance agent and find out whether you have uninsured and underinsured motorist coverage, and if not, how much additional money it will cost to obtain this coverage.
 The answer will likely surprise you (in a good way).
 Protect yourself, and your family and make sure you have the proper coverage.

-If you or a loved one have been injured as a result of motor vehicle accident, or have questions regarding the coverage you presently have under your car insurance policies, please call one of the experienced attorneys at Zavodnick, Zavodnick & Lasky, LLC for a free consultation.
-We are just a phone call away at (215) 875-7030.
+If you or a loved one have been injured as a result of motor vehicle accident, or have questions regarding the coverage you presently have under your car insurance policies, please call one of the experienced attorneys at Zavodnick & Lasky Personal Injury Lawyers for a free consultation.